teskav/ProgrammeerProject/PROCESS.md

 So today I did not much for the front of my visualizations, but I fixed a lot of the background.

 ## Day 17 (26-06-2019)
 Today I finished my final product.
 First I added the storytelling.
 I did this in the explanation tab on my website.
-I decided to this in another screen and not next to the visualizations, since this is more clear.
+I decided to do this in another screen and not next to the visualizations, since this is more clear.
 Otherwise the page would be a mess with too much information.

 ![Sketch 15](doc/processBook15.PNG)

 In the screenshot you can see I added a note to the user that they can have additional information at the explanation tab.
-I also deleted the word 'Year' on top of the time slider, since I thought it is clear for the user that is about the year of the dataset.
+I also deleted the word 'Year' on top of the time slider, since I thought it is clear for the user that it is about the year of the dataset.

 I also cleaned my code.
 I had to delete a lot.
 I learned from this that I should do this more often during the process of a project and not at the end.